pbs-assess/gfiphc/README.md

 1. Create/adapt new functions to include the data in the calculations.
 For data in GFbio this should be automatic, else see what was done just after commit a5ecd2a for 2020, though I made some notes here which am updating for 2021:

-1. Further files in `R/` that need checking (search through for most recent year and update); I copied the names here for 2021 and deleted the ones that didn't need updating (? means not done yet):
+1. Further files in `R/` that need checking (search through for most recent year and update); I copied the names here for 2021 and deleted the ones that didn't need updating (? means not done yet); this could be automated but it's actually good to look through the code each year:

   - gfiphc.R
   - iphc-data.R
-  - plot-iphc.R ?
+  - plot-iphc.R
   - tidy-iphc-survey.R ?
   - utils-pipe.R ?
   - utils.R ?